Miss Bimbo: Gameplay

 Players were responsible for feeding their bimbo, maintaining her mood, and keeping her clean and healthy.
 They could earn Bimbo Attitude (BA) and IQ points by playing mini-games or spending time at locations in the city.
 For instance, bimbos could earn IQ by spending an hour in the library or earn BA by paying for plastic surgery at the clinic or changing their style at the salon.
 Bimbos could also accumulate BA regularly from their boyfriends and homes.

-Pets were available for purchase to help maintain a bimbos mood, and food was necessary to keep her from getting thin.
+Pets were available for purchase to help maintain a bimbo's mood, and food was necessary to keep her from getting thin.
 If a player fed their bimbo too much, she would get fat.
-If players didn't keep their bimbo happy, she would get depressed and need to see a therapist.
+If players did not keep their bimbo happy, she would get depressed and need to see a therapist.

 Controversy

 The site attracted media criticism in 2008 for promoting the use of cosmetic surgery and crash dieting, potentially encouraging pre-teen players to pursue an 'ideal' body image through similar measures.

-Nicholas Jacquart, Developer of Ma Bimbo and Miss Bimbo, defended the game, saying that it was “an ironic game about the reality of the world.”
+Nicholas Jacquart, Developer of Ma Bimbo and Miss Bimbo, defended the game, saying that it was "an ironic game about the reality of the world."
 Other defenders of the game claimed that criticism was unfair and out of proportion.
-“What parent in his or her right mind would let a 7 or 9-year-old on a site with “bimbo” in the name?”
-One player said in an interview.
+"What parent in his or her right mind would let a 7 or 9-year-old on a site with "bimbo" in the name?" said one player in an interview.